-The U.S. Chamber Institute for Legal Reform’s Cause for Action podcast features commentary and analysis on issues important to the civil justice community.
+The U.S. Chamber Institute for Legal Reform’s award-winning Cause for Action podcast features commentary and analysis on issues important to the civil justice community.
 Each episode is hosted by ILR staff, and features longtime legal reform allies discussing the past, present, and future of the legal reform movement.

 (Please Note: The podcast can be listened to through your website browser or by subscribing through the Apple Podcast or SoundCloud platforms.)

 Episode 7: Map a Policy Path with Oriana Senatore and Megan Brown

 Today, data-driven innovation means our lives are easier, faster, and more connected.
 But with these advances come questions.
 How can we reap those benefits and still trust that our personal information is being protected?
 And what role do businesses and governments play?

 In this episode, Oriana Senatore, Senior Vice President of Policy and Research at the U.S. Chamber Institute for Legal Reform interviews Megan Brown, a Partner at Wiley and well-known expert in the legal privacy and technology field, on commonsense ideas for state privacy legislation.

 Episode 6: Deep Dive with Harold Kim and Shira Rawlinson

 The U.S. Chamber Institute for Legal Reform champions a fair legal system that promotes economic growth and opportunity.
 From shining a spotlight on third party litigation funding to sounding the alarm on the problems of trial lawyer advertising, ILR has been on the frontlines of the legal reform community.
 On Jan.
 1, 2020, Harold Kim took the reins as president of the organization.